Amararyan/SNID-SAGE/docs/cli/batch-processing.md

 - Use `--type-filter` to reduce runtime on large template sets
 - Prefer `--minimal` for quick surveys; rerun interesting cases with `--complete`
  - When using CSV lists, keep spectrum paths relative to the CSV folder for portability
+ - Parallelism uses only Python standard library; no extra packages required
+ - On multi-core systems, start with `--workers -1`; reduce if memory is limited

 ## Troubleshooting

-- “Out of memory” on large batches: narrow the type range or run in smaller batches
+- “Out of memory” on large batches: narrow the type range, reduce `--workers`, or run smaller batches
+- Windows/macOS/Linux supported: ensure you run from a normal shell; the CLI handles process spawning safely

 ## See also